Curtis Glencross: Washington Capitals

 As Glencross' contract was set to expire at the end of the 2014–15 season, his future in Calgary was placed in doubt; the team asked him for a list of teams he would agree to waive his no-trade clause to as March 2, 2015, trade deadline approached.
 Though the team was in playoff contention at the deadline, it still opted to move Glencross.
 He was traded to the Washington Capitals on March 1 in exchange for second- and third-round picks at the 2015 NHL Entry Draft.
 He made his debut with Washington two nights later.
 Combined between Calgary and Washington, Glencross scored 13 goals and 35 points in 71 games played.
+His eventually final NHL career goal occurred in the third period of Game 5 of the Conference Semifinals against the New York Rangers in the 2015 Stanley Cup playoffs to give them a 1–0 lead in a bid to finish off the Rangers, which they led in the series 3–1, and finally advance to the Conference Finals, but the Rangers thwarted it with two consecutive goals and then two more consecutive wins to eliminate them.

 Despite his reduced offensive output relative to previous seasons, Glencross expected to sign with a new team as a free agent.
 However, when no contract offers materialized, Glencross instead accepted a professional tryout offer with the Toronto Maple Leafs.
 Toronto opted against signing Glencross and, after releasing him from the try-out, Glencross signed another tryout offer, with the Colorado Avalanche.
 After two scoreless pre-season games, he was released by the Avalanche on October 5, 2015.
 His first pre-season game with the Avalanche was in Calgary; the Flames recognized Glencross' contributions with the team during the game, a gesture he appreciated.
 However, the Avalanche also released Glencross, leaving his career in limbo as the 2015–16 NHL season began.
 He opted against playing in Europe in favour of remaining in Canada with his young family and, on October 20, 2015, announced his retirement as a player.
 Glencross played 507 games, scored 134 goals and had 275 points.